Table of content

 Among the companies that use nearshoring are Boeing and Toyota.
 The aerospace giant outsources its wiring to French multinational company – Safran, the world's third-largest aerospace provider.
 The Japanese automotive manufacturer nearshored its second production unit to Thailand in 1996.
 It now has three plants running there.

-Though nearshore development is affordable, the price is still high compared to offshoring.
-That’s why nearshoring is mostly an option for established companies.
-So if you've decided on nearshore services, make sure that the team is fluent in English.
+If you've decided on nearshore services, make sure that the team is fluent in English.
 It encourages efficient communication and ensures that money isn't wasted.

 Everyone knows offshore software development as the most cost-effective technique, but there's more to the virtue of offshoring.